 GameFlow comes with a huge repertoire of standard actions.
 Actions include both logic flow (e.g. if, for, foreach) as well as the actual actions themselves.
 For more information, see Actions.

 All actions and tools in GameFlow accept not only values entered directly into the Inspector, but also variables.
 Variables are defined visually in the Inspector.
 For more information, see Variables.

 Lists are a kind of variable.
 GameFlow supports dynamic lists of items in the editor.
 For more information, see Lists.

 GameFlow programs can be run by a wide variety of events, including standard Unity3D events such as clicks and collisions, UI triggers, and timers.

 GameFlow incorporates a simple, intutive editor of both linear and curve-based paths.
 These paths can be combined with actions to implement features such as “follow over time”, patrol routes, or interesting weapon attack patterns.
 Paths are composed from a set of GameObjects, allowing for seamless integration with the rest of Unity3D.
 Paths can also be used in the Editor itself for automation - for example, automatically generating a road by combining a random list of paths.

-GameFlow allows defining forces (vectors with a direction and a magnitude represented as arrows) can be edited visually in the editor and can be applied on demand over the objects you want.
-It’s an easy way to communicate with the physics engine Unity to add motion effects to our game.
+GameFlow allows forces (vectors with a direction and a magnitude represented as arrows) to be defined in the editor and displayed visually.
+These forces can then be applied on demand over the objects you want.
+It’s a much easier and more intuitive way to communicate with the physics engine Unity to add motion effects.

 The pools are storehouses of objects of the same type that improve the performance of a play in those situations where it is necessary to continuously display a multitude of objects on the screen.
-GameFlow Pools offers support integrated and easy to use.
+GameFlow Pools are straight-forward and easy to use.

 GameFlow allows the construction of parameterized Prefabs from the editor without having to write code.
 This way you can create lists parts for reuse in other projects.